 Use the dye method

-Leaks in your air conditioning system can be detected with the use of UV fluorescent dye.
-The dye is injected into your air conditioner and allowed to travel through all through the system by running the machine.
+Leaks in your AC can be detected with the use of UV fluorescent dye.
+The dye is injected into your air conditioner and allowed to travel all through the system by running the machine.

 Use an electronic leak detector

-An ultrasonic detector can detect leaks in an AC system using sound waves.
+- Ultrasonic: An ultrasonic detector can detect leaks in an AC using sound waves.
 The sound gas makes when it escapes is around 25kHz to 10MHz.
-Although humans cannot hear this frequency, the device detects it and informs you that your AC has a refrigerant leak.
+Although humans can’t hear this frequency, the device detects it and informs you that your AC has a refrigerant leak.

-Check the type plate on your air conditioning system’s outside unit.
+Check the type plate on your air conditioner’s outside unit.
 This plate will show you the type of refrigerant your AC uses.

 Check the discharge pressure (low pressure) and suction pressure (high pressure) from your unit’s gauges.
 If your unit doesn’t have one, check using a refrigerant gauge set.
 Write down the readings.

-Check your AC unit’s evaporation and condensation temperature using a refrigerant slider.
+Check your AC’s evaporation and condensation temperature using a refrigerant slider.
 Input the correct refrigerant and set the slide on “dew.”
 Type in the low-pressure reading to see the evaporation temperature.

 To get the condensation temperature, set the slider to “bubble” and input the high-pressure reading.
 Take note and write down these temperatures.

-Use your digital thermometer to measure the temperatures on your AC unit.
+Use your digital thermometer to measure the temperatures on your AC.
 Measure the superheating at the suction pipe, and measure the sub-cooling at the discharge pipe before the expansion valve.
 Write down the temperature readings.

 Calculate the superheating and sub-cooling.
 Superheating is when you heat vapor above its boiling point for evaporation to happen.